avshir/rsschool-cv/cv.md

 ## Education:

-- 2021 RS School Frontend-developing (in process)
+- 2021 RS School Frontend-developing (in progress)
 - 2020 Certificate "Website development with HTML, CSS & JavaScript" from IT-Academy "Educational Center for Programming and High Tech" Minsk, Belarus
 - 2006 Graduated from Belarusian State University of Informatics and Radioelectronics" branch ["Minsk Radio Engineering College"](https://www.mrk-bsuir.by/en)